NeonMFA/Atividades-Python/README.md

-some exercises that I did
+some exercises that I solved